-- 32. The company may not pay interest on any dividend or other sum payable in respect of a share unless otherwise provided by- - (a) the terms on which the share was issued, or - (b) the provisions of another agreement between the holder of that share and the company.
+32. The company may not pay interest on any dividend or other sum payable in company.

+- (a) the terms on which the share was issued, or - (b) the provisions of another agreement between the holder of that share and the company until claimed.